Actively Recruiting

 You may qualify if you...

-- Aged 18 or older
+- Aged 18 years or older.

-- Diagnosed with cancer (ICD-10: C00* - C97*)
+- Diagnosed with cancer (ICD-10: C00* - C97*).

-- Enrolled as outpatients at Oncology/Hematology departments
+- Enrolled as outpatients at the Department of Oncology or Hematology.

-- Willing and able to give informed consent
+- Willing and able to give informed consent.

-- Expected chemotherapy duration of at least 12 weeks from inclusion
+- Expected chemotherapy duration of at least 12 weeks from inclusion.

 You will not qualify if you...

-- Unable to give informed consent due to mental capacity or language barrier
+- Unable to give informed consent due to mental capacity or language barrier.

-- Unable or unlikely to perform fine manipulation needed for blood sampling
+- Unable or unlikely to perform fine manipulation needed for blood sampling with lancet or cartridge.

-- Known bleeding disorder
+- Known bleeding disorder.

-- Poor circulation preventing adequate blood sampling
+- Poor circulation preventing sufficient blood drops for testing.

 AI-Screening